nuta/ftl/docs/guides/writing-your-first-application.md

 ---
-title: Writing your first application
+title: Writing Your First Application
 ---

 Let's write a simple Hello World application.
 In this section, we'll create a simple app called `demo`.